 - You have been threatened with litigation or named in litigation that has already begun.

 CMPA members are encouraged to understand the difference between a quality improvement review and an accountability review, in terms of their different purposes, procedures, the likely approach to analysis, information protections and consequences.
-For more information see the CMPA handbook Learning from adverse events: Fostering a just culture of safety in Canadian hospitals and healthcare institutions.

 - Under Québec law, a near miss is termed an "incident" and a patient safety incident is an "accident"; both are specifically defined in legislation.
 The law requires the completion of a report for both incidents and accidents in government-run institutions such as hospitals.
 A copy of the report is kept in the patient's hospital medical record.
 In Ontario, the Public Hospitals Act regulations require that an incident report be filed in a patient’s hospital medical record when the patient experiences a “critical incident,” defined as any unintended event that occurs when a patient receives treatment in hospital that results in death, or serious disability, or serious injury or serious harm, and does not result primarily from the patient’s underlying medical condition or from a known risk inherent in providing the treatment.